Prince George, British Columbia: Economy

 The economy of Prince George in the first decade of the 21st century has come to be dominated by service industries.
 The Northern Health Authority, centred in Prince George, has a $450 million annual budget and invested more than $100 million in infrastructure.
 Part of these investments was the 2012 opening of the BC Cancer Agency's Centre for the North, which includes for radiation therapy facilities and associated buildings for modern cancer care.

 Education is another part of this city with the University of Northern British Columbia, the College of New Caledonia and School District #57, education adds more than $780 million into the local economy annually.

-Forestry dominated the local economy throughout the 20th century, including plywood manufacture, numerous sawmills and three pulp&pellet mills as major employers and customers.
+Forestry dominated the local economy throughout the 20th century, including plywood manufacture, numerous sawmills and three pulp-and-pellet mills as major employers and customers.
 The spruce beetle epidemic of the late 1980s and 1990s resulted in a short term boom in the forest industry as companies rushed to cut dead standing trees before the trees lost value.
 Sawmill closures (and the creation of 'supermills') occurred around 2005, and the largest pellet mill closed in 2022 due to dwindling supply and lack of a sea port.

 Mining exploration and development may become the future of Prince George.
 Initiatives Prince George estimates that the Nechako Basin contains over 5000000 oilbbl of oil.

 Other industry includes two chemical plants, an oil refinery, brewery, dairy, machine shops, aluminum boat building, log home construction, value added forestry product and specialty equipment manufacturing.
 Prince George is also a staging centre for mining and prospecting, and a major regional transportation, trade and government hub.
 Several major retailers are expanding into the Prince George market, a trend expected to persist.
 In recent years, several market research call centres have opened in Prince George.

 Heritage, College Heights, Hart Highlands and St. Lawrence Heights are prime residential areas, both commercial and residential development are growing at an accelerated rate and more subdivisions are planned for St. Lawrence Heights, West Cranbrook Hill and East Austin Road.